RamVasuthevan/Personal-Website/website/thinking-about.md

 	- POLARIS (Province of Ontario Land Registration Information System) is the Electronic Land Registration System (ELRS) for Ontario, managed by Terranet, a portfolio company of OMERS (Ontario Municipal Employees Retirement System), the pension fund for municipal workers 😂
     - MPAC (Municipal Property Assessment Corporation), a crown corporation, determines the assessed value of all the properties in Ontario so that property taxes can be calculated
     - What is the relationship between the various branches of the government and Terranet?
     - How was Terranet created?
-How was POLRIAS created?
+How was POLARIS created?
 How was MPAC created?
-    - How were things done before POLRIAS?
+    - How were things done before POLARIS?
 And digitization?
-    - How is the POLARIS structured from a technical perspective?
+    - How is POLARIS structured from a technical perspective?
     - Who are their customers?
 How do they use it?
 Can I use this data?

 - Realtors